blues/app-accelerators/15-greenhouse-monitor/README.md

 ### PlatformIO extension for VS Code

 There is no special setup required for the project beyond what is normally required to configure a PlatformIO project in VSCode.
-[This tutorial](https://dev.blues.io/quickstart/swan-quickstart/#using-the-vs-code-platformio-extension) explains how to install and use the PlatformIO.
+[This tutorial](https://dev.blues.io/quickstart/swan-quickstart/#using-the-vs-code-platformio-extension) explains how to install and use PlatformIO.

 The PlatformIO project is located in the `firmware` folder, where you'll find `platformio.ini` that configures the project, including the libraries required, location of the sources and compile-time definitions required.